jonathan-dragonrider/BlueBadgeAPI/README.md

 Jon Kline (Jon Kline) jonphilk@gmail.com

-This project was entirely self funded, and was made possible thanks to the hard work and dedication of the contributor listed above.
+This project was entirely self funded, and was made possible thanks to the hard work and dedication of the contributors listed above.

 Future Additions
 -------------